 Millions of people around the world are connected through social media.
 Be creative, look for opportunities, and ensure you have a strong social media presence.
 How can you do that?
 Here’s a list –

 - Provide special gifts or discounts to any user who uses the “check-in” option at your event on social media.

 - Create a special place on your event premises where guests can take pictures.
 Encourage visitors to take pictures and share them online.
 Just make sure that your logo is visible in the background.

 - Make good use of Hashtags.
-There are plenty hashtags around which might be fruitful for your event; do your research and start a campaign.
+There are plenty of hashtags around which might be fruitful for your event; do your research and start a campaign.

 - Go live on Facebook and YouTube, and live Tweet activities as the event takes place.

 To make the most of these benefits during the event, you have to start early.
 Your online presence doesn’t build overnight.
 There are several common social media platforms where you can try to boost your brand value.

 Over a billion people have a Facebook account.
 This is the number one social networking site, have no doubt.

 Creating just a little fuss here can have a huge positive impact on your brand.
 If you have some fund allocation you might go for paid apps.
 If not, simply create a Facebook page for your own company and follow your competitors.
 As per company policy, Facebook allows you to follow other accounts via the Pages to Watch feature.
 From here you can observe what type of content others upload and what gets the best response.
 This way you can update your strategy.
 You might consider creating a Facebook event for your event as well.